yu-edwin/5500/markdown.md

 Justin:
 1. Created a backend using node/espress.js
 2. Hosted backend on Render and connected to MongoDB database.
-3. Created Schema for clothing item and users
+3. Created Schema for clothing item and users and outfits
 4. Setup/Helped with GET/POST/PUT/DELETE requests for clothing item
+5. Set up GET/POST request for outfits
-5. Set up GET request for users (Only get for now since we only have 1 test user)
+6. Set up GET request for users (Only get for now since we only have 1 test user)

 Edwin:
 1. Set up xcode frontend
 2. Created Gemini API for clothing item description
 3. Set up camera/Allow for upload
 4. Allows users to equip selected clothing item and initialized clothing equipped on start-up.
+5. Selectable clothing item for outfits.
+Can have a total of 3 outfits thus far.

 Daiki:
 1. Connected CRUD requests from backend to frontend